The Machine Learning Lifecycle: An End-To-End Look

 Figure 3 calls out the following key activities:

 - Explore usage.
 How will the end users of your AI work with it?
-Usage is often explore via some form of use case or user story, but frankly there are many modeling options available to you.
+Usage is often explored through a use case or user story, but frankly, there are many modelling options available to you.
 The key issue is to understand how your end users will interact with your solution.
-The goal at this point is to gain a high-level understanding of what you hope to accomplish, the details will evolve as your stakeholders learn during Construction.
+The goal at this point is to gain a high-level understanding of what you hope to accomplish; the details will evolve as your stakeholders learn during Construction.

 - Explore viability.
 AI initiatives suffer from a very high failure rate, roughly 85% fail.
-This implies that you want to regularly ask whether or not your initiative is viable technically, economically, and operationally.
-Given that the answer is likely no, you either need to get the initiative on a better trajectory or cancel it.
+This implies that you want to regularly ask whether your initiative is technically, economically, and operationally viable.
+Given that the answer is likely no, you either need to get the initiative back on track or cancel it.

 - Choose a training strategy.
 Given the nature of the opportunity that you’re hoping to address, you will need to develop an overall training strategy.
 This includes identifying one or more candidate algorithms, platform choices, testing strategies, and perhaps initial deployment choices (see below).

 - Prepare data.
-Data preparation often proves to be an onerous task involving data analysis, feature selection, and more often than not significant data cleansing.
+Data preparation often proves an onerous task, involving data analysis, feature selection, and, more often than not, significant data cleansing.
 This activity is often called data wrangling.

 - Evolve requirements.
-As your construction/training efforts progress you will start to identify what is possible to do, what isn’t possible, and what might be possible if only the data was sufficient.
-As a result your stakeholders will be motivated to evolve their requirements to reflect these new learnings.
+As your construction/training efforts progress, you will start to identify what is possible to do, what isn’t possible, and what might be possible if only the data were sufficient.
+As a result, your stakeholders will be motivated to evolve their requirements to reflect these new learnings.

 - Train the model(s).
-This is a mostly automated activity with the exception of data labelling.
+This is mostly an automated activity, except for data labelling.
 Depending on your environment, you may find that you’re really training several models, not just one.
 For example, imagine an AI built to detect vehicle insurance fraud.
 The company may discover that it needs a collection of models to do that, perhaps one for each distinct territory that the insurance company operates in.
-The issue is that different laws apply in each territory, different economic environments exist, as do different cultural norms.
-These factors, and more, lead to very different claim behaviours on the part of customers.
+The issue is that different laws apply in each territory, different economic environments exist, and different cultural norms.
+These factors, and others, lead to very different claim behaviours among customers.

 - Validate the model.
-This is where you test your model, rating its effectiveness as well as actively exploring potential biases in the model (and there will be biases).
+This is where you test your model, rating its effectiveness and actively exploring potential biases (there will be biases).
 See my blog Bias and Machine Learning: 7 Strategies for Better AI to better understand this model bias.

 - Deploy.
-There are several deployment architectures that you may chose from.
+There are several deployment architectures to choose from.
 Will your model run in a centralized manner, either on the cloud or on premisesw Will it run on edge devices such as phones?
 Or will it run as a combination of those strategies?
-Regardless, you want to automate your deployment efforts appropriately, particularly if you will be deploying model updates often.
-My philosophy is that deployment should be automated to the extent that it is effectively zero risk with zero cost and zero friction.
+Regardless, you want to automate your deployment efforts appropriately, especially if you will often deploy model updates.
+My philosophy is that deployment should be automated to the extent that it is effectively risk-free, cost-free, and frictionless.
 In short, deployment done right is a non-event.

 - Make inferences.
 Yay, this is the fun stuff!
-Your end-users work with your AI solution to create value via effective (I hope!) inferences/predictions.
+Your end users work with your AI solution to create value through effective (I hope!) inferences/predictions.

 If you’re looking for details regarding AI then look no further than the 1,000+ page Artificial Intelligence: A Modern Approach by Russell and Norvig.
 This book is an incredible technical textbook that is a must-read for anyone who is serious about learning about how to build AIs.
 I have also found the O’Reilly series of machine learning books to be great resources for anyone implementing ML models.